Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 Note: When a newer version of the game engine is released, you can repeat the steps to update it.

-## Linking the game to the engine.
+## Link the game files and engine together
 - Copy the `NWJS/Game.sh` file in this repository into your `game_dir`.

 - The file structure should look like this: